ShepherdOrg/shepherd-legacy-obsolete/agent/README.md

 and pass on necessary values from infrastructure to deployments.

 ## Why Shepherd
+Services and library granularity has been increasing in the last years.
+This means that teams are managing more and more deployments, and the DevOps trend means that they are also responsible for managing the infrastructure for those services.
+In the past you would expect teams to be responsible for a handful of services and not the infrastructure.
+Now, you can see a small team being responsible for scores of services/webs, and managing the infrastructure its running on.

+Shepherd is a deployment manager designed to simplify this task.

+It does this by
-1. Group configuration, secret management and deployment management of microservices and databases together, ideally along with your infrastructure as code.
+1. Grouping configuration, secret management and deployment management of microservices and databases together, ideally along with your infrastructure as code.
 On the upside it means more reuse of code, and fewer places to look for configuration.
 On the downside it means less local control of the deployment process for each microservice.
 This should be offset by grouping related services together for configuration management, rather than looking at shepherd config as "global" in your context.
-2. Decouple deployment management from individual deployment and infrastructure management technologies.
+2. Decoupling deployment management from individual deployment and infrastructure management technologies.
 By relying on docker for packaging deployment definitions and deployment execution, using Shepherd for deployment management decouples your release management workflow from individual technologies, meaning more freedom to experiment with new approaches, or mix and match different approaches within the same deployment management process, without losing